-In this blog we’re going to compare desktops with mini PCs.
-Most people have a reasonable idea of what a desktop computer is, but what exactly is a mini PC?
-You can guess that it’s smaller, of course – but is it as powerful?
+To help you decide whether a mini-computer is right for you, we’re going to use this blog to compare desktop PCs with mini PCs.
+What is a mini PC?
+You can probably guess that it’s smaller, of course – but is it as powerful?
 And how does it compare in terms of cost?

 What is a Mini PC?

-Mini PCs are also known as mini-computers or mid-range computers.
-Basically they are like normal desktop computers in that they possess most of the features and capabilities but, they are tiny in comparison, which gives them certain advantages – and a few disadvantages too!
+Mini PCs, also known as mini-computers or mid-range computers, are essentially like normal desktop computers.
+They possess most of the features and capabilities of desktop PCs, but they are tiny in comparison!

 How do mini PCs work?